CodeIsaMystic/seo-helper/course/MOBILEOPTIMIZATION.md

  ![the full screen meta tag](../assets/img/full-screen-mode.jpg)

- A special case, needs to be turned it to "YES" and it will **be displayed like a mobile app** only if is launched from the home screen bookmark.
+ A special case, needs to be turned it to "YES" and it will **be displayed like a mobile app** only if its launched from the home screen bookmark.

- > The Full-screen value by default is "NO"
+ > The Full-screen value by default is "NO" (no need to add a tag)

  On that mode, there is also the possibility to put **the status bar black**.

- Then the **"Home Screen Title" button animation** (not max of 30 characters)
+ Then the **"Home Screen Title" button animation** (max of 30 characters)

 ## The Manifest.json